-Testimony Of Darrell Scott Father Of Two Victims Of Columbine High School Shootings Littleton, Colorado Before The Subcommittee On Crime House Judiciary Committee United States House Of Representatives Thursday, May 27, 1999 2:00 P.M.
+Testimony Of Darrell Scott Father Of Two Victims Of Columbine High School Shootings Littleton, Colorado Before the Subcommittee on Crime House Judiciary Committee United States House of Representatives Thursday, May 27, 1999, 2:00 P.M.
 2141 Rayburn House Office Building

 Mr. Scott’s daughter, Rachel Scott, was killed at Columbine.

-Your laws ignore our deepest needs Your words are empty air You’ve stripped away our heritage You’ve outlawed simple prayer Now gunshots fill our classrooms And precious children die You seek for answers everywhere And ask the question
+Your laws ignore our deepest needs Your words are empty air You’ve stripped away our heritage You’ve outlawed simple prayer, now gunshots fill our classrooms and precious children die.
+You seek for answers everywhere and ask the question

 You regulate restrictive laws Through legislative creed And yet you fail to understand That God is what we need!
-Men and women are 3 part beings.
+Men and women are 3-part beings.
 We all consist of body, soul, and spirit.
-When werefuse to acknowledge a third part of our make-up, we create a void that allows evil, prejudice, and hatred to rush in and wreak havoc.
+When we refuse to acknowledge a third part of our make-up, we create a void that allows evil, prejudice, and hatred to rush in and wreak havoc.

 They immediately seek to pass more restrictive laws that continue to erode away our personal and private liberties.
 We do not need more restrictive laws.
 Eric and Dylan would not have been stopped by metal detectors.
 No amount of gun laws can stop someone who spends months planning this type of massacre.

-As my son Craig lay under that table in the school library and saw his two friends murderedbefore his very eyes – He did not hesitate topray in school.
-I defy any law or politician todeny him that right!
-1 challenge every young person in America and around the world to realize that on April 20,1999 at Columbine High School – – prayer wasbrought back to our schools.
-Do not let themany prayers offered by those students be invain.
+As my son Craig lay under that table in the school library and saw his two friends murdered before his very eyes – He did not hesitate to pray in school.
+I defy any law or politician to deny him that right!
+1 challenge every young person in America and around the world to realize that on April 20,1999 at Columbine High School – – prayer was brought back to our schools.
+Do not let the many prayers offered by those students be invain.

-Dare to move into the new millenium with asacred disregard for legislation that violates yourconscience and denies your God-given right to communicate with Him.
+Dare to move into the new millennium with a sacred disregard for legislation that violates your conscience and denies your God-given right to communicate with Him.
 To those of you who would point your finger at the NRA – I give to you a sincere challenge.
 Dare to examine your own heart before you cast the first stone!
 My daughter’s death will not be in vain.
 The young people of this country will not allow that to happen.